PaNOSC-ViNYL/ase/doc/ase/calculators/FHI-aims.rst

 .. class:: Aims(output_template = 'aims', track_output = False)

-In order to run a calculation, you MUST to specify at least the following ``str`` variables:
+In order to run a calculation, you ensure that at least the following ``str`` variables are specified, either in the initialization or as shell variables:

 ===============  ====================================================
 keyword          description
 ===============  ====================================================
 ``run_command``   The full command required to run FHI-aims from
-		  a shell, including anything to do with an MPI wrapper script and the number of tasks ``species_dir``   Directory where the species defaults are located that should be used
+		  a shell, including anything to do with an MPI wrapper script and the number of tasks.
+		  An alternative way to set this command is via the shell variable ``AIMS_COMMAND``, which is checked
+		  upon initialization and when starting a run.
+``species_dir``   Directory where the species defaults are located
+		  that should be used.
+Can also be specified with the system variable ``AIMS_SPECIES_DIR``.
 ``xc``            The minimal physical specification: what kind of
 		  calculation should be done.
 ===============  ====================================================